Lives and works in Brooklyn, NY

 Sightings #1, Nasher Sculpture Center, Dallas, TX

-Standing Wave, Wexner Center for the Arts, Columbus, OH
+Standing Wave, Wexner Center for the Arts, The Ohio State University, Columbus, OH

 Phase Shift, Derek Eller Gallery, New York, NY

 Drawing Through Space, Syracuse University Art Gallery, Syracuse, NY

 New Work: Shotz, Kempinas, Temple, San Francisco Museum of Modern Art, San Francisco, CA

 Alyson Shotz: 2007 Saint Gaudens Memorial Fellow,Saint-Gaudens National Historic Site, Cornish, NH

 Locks Gallery, Philadelphia, PA

 Infinite Space, Derek Eller Gallery, North Room, New York, NY

 Yale University Art Gallery, Yale University, New Haven, CT